Dyuti22/js-course/README.md

 # js-course
-A code Repo for javaScript series By Hitesh on Chai &amp; Code
+A code-repo for javaScript series By Hitesh on Chai &amp; Code